food & drink · music & nightlife ·

-Head up to the third floor of Eataly to instantly transport yourself to the flavors and feeling of Florence, Rome and Tuscany—with views of the Hollywood Hills, that is.
-Terra is open seven days a week but the true scene stealer is their weekend brunch, which puts an Italian spin on brunch essentials.
+Head up to the third floor of Eataly to instantly transport yourself to the flavors and feel of Florence, Rome, and Tuscany—with views of the Hollywood Hills.
+Terra is open seven days a week, and the star of the show is the weekend brunch, which puts an Italian spin on brunch essentials.

 Where: Eataly Westfield 10250 Santa Monica Boulevard

 Let Dama's palm-printed decor will transport you to the tropics.
-This Latin-inspired restaurant and bar pairs fiery fare with deco-tropical vibes.
-Menu highlights include a seafood tostada and “Linguisa” sandwich.
+This Latin-inspired restaurant and bar pairs firey fare with deco-tropical vibes.
+Menu highlights include a seafood tostada and a “Linguisa” sandwich.

 Where: 612 E 11th Street

-Castaway is not only one of the best outdoor patios in the city—but also one of the most romantic!
-Whether with dates, friends or family though, all will enjoy sinking into a plush cushion by the fireplace, enjoying refreshing cocktails and California fair, with an unmatched view of the San Fernando Valley and DTLA from every seat.
+Castaway is not only one of the best outdoor patios in the city, but it's also one of the most romantic!
+Whether you're with a date, friends, or family, everyone will enjoy sinking into a plush cushion by the fireplace, enjoying refreshing cocktails and California fare, with an unmatched view of the San Fernando Valley and DTLA from every seat.